 First scheduled flight: November 11, 1929

-Leading provider of air service between Honolulu and Līhu’e, Kaua'i; Kahului, Maui; and Kona and Hilo, Hawai'i Island, with approximately 170 daily flights.
+Leading provider of air service between Honolulu and Līhu’e, Kaua'i; Kahului, Maui; and Kona and Hilo, Hawai'i Island, with on average, more than 170 daily flights.

-Hawaiian Airlines offers flights between Honolulu and Moloka'i and Lāna’i through its turboprop operation, 'Ohana by Hawaiian, in partnership with Empire Airlines.
+Hawaiian Airlines offers flights between Honolulu and Moloka'i, Kapalua, and Lāna’i through its turboprop operation, 'Ohana by Hawaiian, in partnership with Empire Airlines.

-Scheduled non-stop service is offered between Hawai'i and 11 U.S. gateway cities including: Las Vegas, Los Angeles, New York City (JFK), Oakland, Phoenix, Portland, Sacramento, San Diego, San Francisco, San Jose and Seattle.
+Scheduled non-stop service is offered between Hawai'i and 13 U.S. gateway cities including Boston, Las Vegas, Long Beach, Los Angeles, New York City (JFK), Oakland, Phoenix, Portland, Sacramento, San Diego, San Francisco, San Jose and Seattle.

-Scheduled non-stop service is offered between Honolulu and 11 destinations throughout Asia and South Pacific including: Auckland, Beijing, Brisbane, Osaka, Pago Pago, Papeete, Sapporo, Seoul, Sydney and Tokyo.
+Scheduled non-stop service is offered between Honolulu and nine destinations throughout Asia and South Pacific including Auckland, Brisbane, Fukuoka, Osaka, Pago Pago, Papeete, Sapporo, Seoul, Sydney and Tokyo.